 - 17. The starting point in assessing a rent under s.70 of the RA 1977 is to establish the market rent for the property.
 To that rent, a number of adjustments are made, to reflect the requirements of s.70. - 18.
 The Rent Officer had provided information on a range of rents for one bedroom flats in the locality between £317.50 and £650 per month.
-Whilst the Rent Officer had considered the market rent to be £480 per month, considering all of the evidence and using our own skill and expertise and having regard to the size and location of the property, we consider that £450 per calendar month is the appropriate market rent.
-We bear in mind the limited and basic kitchen, with the narrow fire escape door inhibiting the use that can be made of the space, the basic bathroom and the difficult access to the property.

-- 19. Carpets and curtains would usually be provided by the landlord in a rented property and for a market rent a prospective tenant would expect the bathroom and kitchen facilities to be superior to those in the property.
-We adjusted the monthly rent by £40 and £20 respectively to reflect this.
-We made a further adjustment of £10 per month in the light of the condition of the property overall and £10 to reflect the relative difficulties in accessing the property through the corridors and up the steep staircase. - 20.
-On the issue of scarcity, the Rent Officer had made a deduction of 20%, from an adjusted market rent of £493.18, which figure included the services.
+Whilst the Rent Officer had considered the market rent to be £480 per month, considering all of the evidence and using our own skill and expertise and having regard to the size and location of the property, we consider that £460 per calendar month is the appropriate market rent.
+There was limited living space and we accept the Respondent's security concerns, noting that the large window at the mezzanine level opens onto the flat roof of the other part of the accommodation. - 19.
+Carpets and curtains would usually be provided by the landlord in a rented property and for a market rent a prospective tenant would expect good bathroom facilities.
+The bathroom here was in reasonable condition but very basic with no storage cabinets and a basic shower over the bath.
+We adjusted the monthly rent by £20 and £10 respectively to reflect this.
+We made a further adjustment of £20 per month in relation to the condition of the property and the ventilation problems that require the daily use of the de-humidifier. - 20.
+On the issue of scarcity, the Rent Officer had made a deduction of 20%, from an adjusted market rent of £468.52, which figure included the services.
 We agree that there is a level of scarcity for properties of this nature in the locality, but consider that a deduction of 20% is too high.
 We therefore make a deduction of 15% for scarcity.
-This leaves a fair rent figure excluding services of £314.50 per month to which the figure for services will be added.
+This leaves a fair rent figure excluding services of £348.50 per month to which the figure for services will be added.